zacwong2151/Personal-Portfolio-Page/README.md

 | Private APIs | No direct support for private API endpoints (you'd need a private ALB) | Can create private endpoints accessible only from within your VPC using VPC Endpoints |

 ## 9. Display visitor count in frontend
+1. Make a simple API call to the backend API Gateway endpoint

 ## 10. Set up a workflow in Github Actions
 1. This workflow will automatically upload your frontend code to your S3 bucket whenever you change the frontend code and push it to the master branch